ashcan1/Ashcan1/README.md

   *** I am a software developer
 -
 - 🌱 I’m currently learning Unit testing and Typescript
-- 🤝 I'm open to collaborating on anything!
+- 🤝 I'm open to collaborating on projects
 - 📫 How to reach me: tahmasbiashkan@gmail.com